-science fiction that does not violate known scientific laws; science fiction based on the hard sciences
+science fiction that does not violate known scientific laws; science fiction based or focused on the hard sciences

 It is also very characteristic of the best ‘hard’ science fiction of its day.